-Does it make any difference if I'm divorcing my spouse because he/she had an affair or otherwise behaved badly, or if my spouse is divorcing me for that reason?
-No. Except in the most extreme cases, a court will not take account of bad conduct by either spouse, even if it is the reason why you are getting divorced.
+Does it make any difference if I'm divorcing my partner because they had an affair or otherwise behaved badly, or if my partner is divorcing me for that reason?
+No. Except in the most extreme cases, a court will not take account of bad conduct by either partner, even if it is the reason why you are getting divorced.

-'Personal misconduct', such as adultery or behaviour by one party which is said to have led to the breakdown of the marriage (such as bullying or controlling behaviour or a refusal to have sex), will not be taken into account in deciding how much each spouse gets, unless the misconduct is extremely serious (for example, serious criminal activity).
-'Financial misconduct', such as gambling or reckless spending on expensive luxuries before divorce proceedings, may be taken into account, and the court will sometimes try to put the damage right by acting as if the spouse who spent the money still has that money, and balancing this in what it awards to the other spouse.
+'Personal misconduct', such as adultery or behaviour by one party which is said to have led to the breakdown of the marriage or civil partnership (such as bullying or controlling behaviour or a refusal to have sex), will not be taken into account in deciding how much each partner gets, unless the misconduct is extremely serious (for example, serious criminal activity).
+'Financial misconduct', such as gambling or reckless spending on expensive luxuries before divorce proceedings, may be taken into account.
+The court will sometimes try to put the damage right by acting as if the partner who spent the money still has that money, and balancing this in what it awards to the other partner.
 However, as claims based on conduct are not likely to be successful, you may want to get legal advice before trying to bring one.